Xiaotong1120/Redis-Chatbot/README.md

 - **main_menu()**, **channel_menu()**, **specific_commands_menu()**: Guides users through different actions they can take with the chatbot.

 ## Important Notes
 - **Persistent Storage**: All user data and channel subscriptions are stored in Redis.
-Ensure that your Redis server is running during use, or the chatbot will not function as expected.
+Ensure that Docker is running during use, or the chatbot will not function as expected.
-- **Security**: Since Redis stores user information, it's important to ensure that the Redis server is properly secured.
+- **Security**: Since Redis stores user information, it's important to ensure that the Docker environment is properly secured.
 - **Learning and Exploration**: This chatbot is intended for educational purposes, demonstrating how to integrate Redis for data persistence in Python applications.

 ## License